liambll/skin-lesion-classification/README.md

 python models/stacking_model.py --data_path=/path/to/train-test-dataset/ --img_size=512 --n_splits=3 --save_path=/path/to/save/model/
 ```
 Parameters:
-* data_path: path to a folder that contains train and test sets.
-The train and test sets are available at: https://drive.google.com/file/d/1qpwgM1NSlAWsRoW2kO8bKv5Oqa-QZ32U/view
+* data_path: path to a folder that contains train and test sets
 * img_size: image size to resize to.
 Smaller img_size leads to faster feature extraction but might lose details.
 * n_splits: number of cross validation fold
 * save_path: path to a folder to save fitted models.
 Base models will be saved to save_path/base_models, and stacking models will be saved to save_path/stacking_models